Godfrey Lewis Rockefeller

 Godfrey Lewis Rockefeller (September 24, 1783 – September 28, 1857), was an American farmer and businessman.
-He was an early settler of Richford, New York and his personal characteristics and hard life have led him to be called "a most unlikely progenitor of the clan".
-His son William Rockefeller Sr. was a con artist.
-He is the grandfather of Standard Oil co-founder John D. Rockefeller.
+He was an early settler of Richford, New York, and his personal characteristics have led him to be called "a most unlikely progenitor of the clan".
+He was the father of con artist William Rockefeller Sr.

 Early life and marriage

 Godfrey Rockefeller was born September 24, 1783, in Albany, New York.
-His parents were William and Christina Rockefeller.
-William and Christina were third cousins; William's grandfather was Johann Peter Rockefeller II, a miller who migrated from Rockenfeld, Rhineland, Germany, to Philadelphia where he was a plantation owner and landholder in Somerville, New Jersey, and Amwell, New Jersey.
+His parents were William (1750-1793) and Christina (1754-1800) Rockefeller.
+William and Christina were third cousins; William's grandfather was Johann Peter Rockefeller then John Peter Rockefeller, a miller who migrated in 1708 from Rockenfeld, Wied-Neuwied, Rhineland, Germany, to Philadelphia where he was a plantation owner and landholder in Somerville, New Jersey, and Amwell, New Jersey.
 Christina's grandfather was Johann Peter's cousin, Diell Rockefeller, who immigrated to Germantown, New York.
-In 1806, Godfrey married former schoolteacher, Lucy Avery (February 11, 1786 – April 6, 1867), in Great Barrington, Massachusetts, against opposition from her parents.
-Lucy's Avery ancestors were Puritans who had emigrated from Devon, England, to Salem, Massachusetts, in about 1630.
+On November 20, 1806 in Livingston, New York, Godfrey married former schoolteacher Lucy Avery (Great Barrington, Massachusetts, February 11, 1786 – Richford, New York, April 6, 1867) against opposition from her parents Miles Avery (Norwich, Connecticut, September 5, 1760 - Great Barrington, Massachusetts, June 27, 1830) and wife (Great Barrington, Massachusetts, November 1783) Melinda Pixley (Great Barrington, Massachusetts, August 4, 1764 - Great Barrington, Massachusetts, October 1, 1827).
+Lucy Avery's ancestors were Puritans who had emigrated from Devon, England, to Salem, Massachusetts, in about 1630.

 Godfrey was said to be outmatched by his wife, who was taller, more confident, and better educated than Godfrey.
 Godfrey himself was said to have a "stunted, impoverished look and a hangdog air of perpetual defeat".
 He was also said to be jovial and good-natured, but his propensity to drink upset his wife.
 The pair would have ten children.